 But nature is highly fragile, and the countryside may look green and pleasant, it disguises dramatic declines in species’ diversity and abundance.
 Nature is declining at an unprecedented rate, with 41% of species having declined in the UK since 1970.
 These include some of our best-known wildlife such as skylarks, yellowhammers, water voles, hares, hedgehogs, frogs, and toads.

-To address the alarming declines of nature, we need a bold new strategy that paves the way for nature’s recovery, which draws on work already done locally, such as through the Buckinghamshire and Milton Keynes Natural Environment Partnership, and gives a voice to the people who live and work in Buckinghamshire and to those who farm and manage the land.
+To address the alarming declines of nature, we need a bold new strategy – the Local Nature Recovery Strategy – that paves the way for nature’s recovery, which draws on work already done locally, such as through the Buckinghamshire and Milton Keynes Natural Environment Partnership, and gives a voice to the people who live, work and manage land in Buckinghamshire and Milton Keynes.

-Buckinghamshire was chosen as one of five areas in the country to trial the development of a Local Nature Recovery Strategy (LNRS).
-LNRS are a new way of helping nature, by identifying which characteristics are most important at a local level to focus action and investment.
-The aim is to help nature and people flourish together.
+While Buckinghamshire was chosen as one of five areas in the country to trial the development of the LNRS in 2020-2021, we are now in the early stages of developing the final strategy.
 Ultimately, these local strategies will form part of a national Nature Recovery Network – creating improved, joined-up, wildlife-rich places which will benefit people and wildlife.

 Local Nature Recovery Strategies (LNRS) are a flagship measure in the Environment Bill.
 These are plans that will help drive more coordinated, practical, focussed action and investment to help nature and people flourish together, whilst delivering wider nature-based environmental benefits.Read More